 During the inspection period is a great time to consult with your insurance agent about obtaining homeowner’s insurance.
 Your lender will require that you have insurance on the property and even if paying cash, you want to protect your investment.
 The insurance industry is constantly changing as well.
 Some companies will not insure properties that have roofs with multiple layers, trampolines, pools etc., so be sure to visit with them prior to the end of your inspection period.

 You made your offer, completed your inspections and have now discovered a few “issues” that you were not aware of.
-It may be time to renegotiate or cancel your contract.
+If you did not make your offer in its present condition, it may be time to renegotiate or cancel your contract.
 Your agent will help you compile a list of deficiencies that you would like to ask the seller to repair.
 Remember, you made your offer based on what you thought you knew about the house.
 After inspections there may be costly repairs needed and this is your opportunity to renegotiate your offer.

 After you have worked through any inspection related items and re-negotiations, your Realtor® will notify your lender that inspections are complete and they can order the appraisal.
 This step will verify to you and the lender that you are paying “fair market value” and not over-paying.
 The appraisal is based on current market activity and the most recent sale history.
 This process takes about two weeks and is the final step for obtaining the loan.
 Your lender will notify you when it is complete and what the appraised value is.

 Prior to closing on the property, your agent will offer you a chance to do a final walk-through of the property.
 This is an opportunity for you to see if any requested repairs were completed and to make sure the condition of the property is like it was when you made your offer.